 Why exactly do poorly fitted mattresses cause so much pain?

 If you’re in a weird position and your body isn’t in a neutral alignment, your joints aren’t stacking up correctly.
-This creates an unequal force on your joints and muscles; because your body is a mirror image of itself, you want to have [your joints and limbs] as equal as possible.
+This creates an unequal force on your joints and muscles; because your body is a mirror image of itself, you want to have

 Since most pain comes from asymmetry, sleeping in a way that’s causing muscles on one side of your body to be tighter than the other creates an unequal translation of force — which, more often than not, equals pain.